Md-Irfan-Ahmed/iTask---A-Todo-List-App/README.md

-# iTask - Manage your to dos at one place
+# iTask - Manage Your To Dos At One Place

-# React + Vite
+React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.